riparias/manIAS/README.md

 ## Contribute

 Questions?
-Suggestions?
-Use cases?
+Suggestions? **Use cases**?
 Contribute to the development of manIAS by watching the [repository](https://github.com/riparias/manIAS) and participating in [issue discussions](https://github.com/riparias/manIAS/issues).